abdurrr327/End-to-End-ML-Pipeline-with-Scikit-learn-Pipeline-API/README.md

-# Telco Customer Churn Prediction Pipeline
+# End-to-End ML Pipeline with Scikitlearn Pipeline API

 This repository contains an end-to-end machine learning project for predicting customer churn for a telecommunications company.
 The project utilizes Scikit-learn's `Pipeline` and `GridSearchCV` to create a robust, reusable, and production-ready model.